Henry Tenby

 I had met the management team at Air Canada Connector NWT Air in Yellowknife earlier in 1991, having visited the company to prepare an article about the phase out of the airline's last Lockheed Electra (which appeared in Airliners Magazine).
 So I called NWT Air Director of Flight Operations Larry Pinto and asked if they had any work.
 I was invited to come up to Yellowknife to discuss my abilities with General Manager Dan Murphy.
 NWT Air had recently lost its financial officer (who retired) and as the position was vacant, we came to each other's rescue with perfect timing!
 I was lucky and ended up working for NWT Air for six years as Manager of Corporate Planning, under the guidance and training of Dan Murphy.
 At NWT Air I was responsible for the airline's budgets, aircraft leases, business planning, fleet planning, and general oversight of the company's monthly income statement preparation.

-My NWT Air days were good fun, and I enjoyed working for the airline, and I am greatful for the opportunity Dan Murphy gave me to cut my teeth in the airline industry.
-The aviation life in Yellowknife kept me motivated (as did the airline passes and photography) but they would not last forever!
-NWT Air was sold by Air Canada to First Air in July, 1997, and so ended my job with the company.
+My NWT Air days were good fun, and I enjoyed working for the airline, and I am grateful for the opportunity Dan Murphy gave me to cut my teeth in the airline industry.
+The aviation life in Yellowknife kept me motivated as did the travel industry benefits and ramp access perks.
+The airline industry is not known for stability, and NWT Air was sold by Air Canada to First Air in July, 1997, and I was made redundant along with a number of other office employees.

 After a brief stint with Air Canada in Montreal, I moved back to Vancouver in early 1998, and worked for Western Express Airlines (Westex), a small Vancouver-based courier airline.
 I was hired to help update the airline's antiquated accounting systems and assist in the day-to-day management of the company.